awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 + We do not support keeping an instance hibernated for more than 60 days\.
 To keep the instance for longer than 60 days, you must start the hibernated instance, stop the instance, and start it\.
 + We constantly update our platform with upgrades and security patches, which can conflict with existing hibernated instances\.
 We notify you about critical updates that require a start for hibernated instances so that we can perform a shutdown or a reboot to apply the necessary upgrades and security patches\.

-## Configuring an existing AMI to support hibernation<a name="hibernation-enabled-AMI"></a>
+## Configure an existing AMI to support hibernation<a name="hibernation-enabled-AMI"></a>

 To hibernate an instance that was launched using your own AMI, you must first configure your AMI to support hibernation\.
-For more information, see [Updating instance software on your Amazon Linux instance](install-updates.md)\.
+For more information, see [Update instance software on your Amazon Linux instance](install-updates.md)\.

 If you use one of the [supported AMIs](#hibernating-prerequisites) \(except Ubuntu 16\.04 LTS\), or if you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
 These AMIs are preconfigured to support hibernation\.
 To configure Ubuntu 16\.04 LTS to support hibernation, you need to install the linux\-aws\-hwe kernel package version 4\.15\.0\-1058\-aws or later and the ec2\-hibinit\-agent\.
 For the configuration steps, choose the **Ubuntu 16\.04 \- Xenial** tab below\.